-NOTE: a version of this article is also posted at the Globe and Mail.
+NOTE: a version of this article was also posted at the Globe and Mail.

 December is here and it’s moving fast!
 As we slide into the remaining weeks of 2015 it’s time for a pause and some intentional reflection.
 The end of the year marks a threshold: a year gone by and now on the cusp of a shiny new one.
 Take stock of the year behind and look ahead….